International

 • Money sent to or received from areas known to have high levels of criminality or terrorist activity.

-The business will conduct ongoing monitoring of business relationships with customers, to ensure that the documents, date or information held evidencing the customer’s identity are kept up to date.
+The business will conduct ongoing monitoring of business relationships with customers, to ensure that the documents, date, or information held evidencing the customer’s identity are kept up to date.

 The following are examples of changes in a client’s situation that may be considered suspicious:

-• A sudden increase in business from an existing customer;
+• A sudden increase in business from an existing customer without adequate explanation;

 • Uncharacteristic transactions which are not in keeping with the customer’s known activities;